siddharthvp/mwn/README.md

 Mwn works with both JavaScript and TypeScript.
 It is created with a design philosophy of allowing bot developers to easily and quickly write bot code, without having to deal with the MediaWiki API complications and idiosyncrasies such as logins, tokens, maxlag, query continuations and error handling.
 Making raw API calls is also supported for complete flexibility where needed.
 The [axios](https://www.npmjs.com/package/axios) library is used for HTTP requests.

-Mwn uses promises, which you can use with async–await.
-To handle query continuations, mwn uses asynchronous generators.
-All methods with names ending in `Gen` are generators.

 Mwn uses [JSON with formatversion 2](https://www.mediawiki.org/wiki/API:JSON_version_2#Using_the_new_JSON_results_format) by default.
 Use of the legacy formatversion is not recommended.
 Note that [Special:ApiSandbox](https://en.wikipedia.org/wiki/Special:ApiSandbox) uses formatversion=1 by default, so if you're testing API calls using ApiSandbox be sure to set the correct formatversion there, otherwise the output will be formatted differently.

 Versioning: while mwn is in version 0, changes may be made to the public interface with a change in the minor version number.